You are stronger with others than you are by yourself.

 I'll never forget Anna Bennett when she first started blogging for me.
 It wasn't in the thoroughness or the quality that her articles brought every time she published something about Pinterest, but it was what she did after that really left an impression.

 She asked for my address and about a week later, there was a card in the mail thanking me for the opportunity.
-I've had hundreds of people guest post for me in the span of two years, but none of them had ever done this!
-Now, Anna is in my circles on Google Plus and I basically share about everything she publishes because I remembered what she did, and how she was kind enough to take some time to personally write me a note to thank me!
+I've had a lot of people guest post for me in the span of four years, but none of them had ever done this!
+Now, Anna is in my circles on Google Plus and I share about everything she publishes because I remembered what she did, and how she was kind enough to take some time to personally write me a note to thank me.

 What are some of those things?